 About our Project

 The Lowell/Lawrence area communities have some of the highest poverty rates in the State, along with a large and varied immigrant population.
-According to the National Low Income Coalition, Massachusetts is the second least affordable of the States for renters; according to the National Homeless Association, the average renter must earn $22.40/hr. to afford a two bedroom apartment in Massachusetts.
-Consequently, at minimum-wage rates of $8.00/hr, a family would need to work at least 3 jobs just to afford its rent.
+(U. S. Census Bureau 2010.)
+According to the National Low Income Coalition Out of Reach 2013, Massachusetts ranks sixth as the most expensive state for renters, putting the minimum wage at $24.05/hr in order to afford a two bedroom apartment in Massachusetts.
+Consequently, at the minimum hourly rate of $8.00/hr, a family would need to work at least 3 jobs just to afford its rent.

-Supporting a family is a daunting task under these conditions, and even more so while recovering from a life-altering event such as fire, flight from domestic violence or caring for an ailing child.
+Supporting a family is a daunting task under these conditions, and even more so if recovering from a life-altering event such as a fire, flight from domestic violence or care for an ailing child.

 In any given week, there are 100-200 people, including infants and children, sleeping on the floor in largely unfurnished apartments.
-The Wish Project is critical, as it is the only free furniture-and-goods bank serving this large disadvantaged area.
+The Wish Project becomes the critical source of the local free-furniture-and-goods bank serving this large disadvantaged area.
 Without The Wish Project, a client’s only options are renting furniture or saving to buy.
-Since household furnishings for a family of 4 would cost, on average, $1,000 at a thrift store and rental costs are a monthly drain, too often clients either do without or find they are unable to manage the expense and therefore vulnerable to becoming homeless again.
+Since household furnishings for a family of 4 would cost, on average, $1,000 at a thrift store, and rental costs are a monthly drain, too often clients either do without or, if they attempt to furnish their home, find they are unable to manage the expense and are therefore vulnerable to becoming homeless again.

 Where do we help?
-We serve the Merrimack Valley of MA including Greater Lowell and Greater Lawrence.
-We have a 13,000 sq ft warehouse off Plain St. in Lowell with easy access to the highway 495.
+We serve the Merrimack Valley of Massachusetts including Greater Lowell and Greater Lawrence.
+We have a 15,000 sq ft warehouse off Plain St. in Lowell with easy access to the highway 495.

-What we do: Our mission is to provide our local people in need with basic furniture, home and baby goods while we help the planet by recycling used goods.
+What we do: Our mission is to provide our local people in need with basic furniture, home goods and baby goods, while helping the planet by recycling used goods.
 Only when people have their basic needs met can they move forward and out of the social services system.
 By providing basic goods to people in crisis, we help end needless suffering in the short term while helping to end homelessness in the long term.
-People living in poverty are always in crisis-mode.

-Only once the basic needs are met they can begin to work towards improving their lives and gaining independence from government support.
-We are helping the disadvantaged to get past the enormous hurdle of re-establishing home life once they have secured housing, and helping donors recycle their no-longer-needed furnishings, clothing and home goods back into use by people who desperately need them.
+Once the basic needs are met, individuals and families can begin to work towards improving their lives and gaining independence from government subsidies.
+Our aim is to help the disadvantaged move toward re-establishing home life once housing has been secured.
+In doing this, our donors recycle their no-longer-needed furnishings, clothing and home goods back into use to people who desperately need them.

-We work directly with shelters and housing programs to effectuate a smooth transition for those moving from shelter or emergency situations into apartments.
-This provides a unique and cost-effective approach to a problem whose urgency is repeated daily, in the individual circumstances of each client.
+We interact directly with state and local shelters and housing programs to effectuate a smooth transition for those moving from shelter or emergency situations into apartments.
+This provides a unique and cost-effective approach to a problem whose urgency is repeated daily in the individual circumstances of each client.

-In 2000 the founder Donna Hunnewell quit work as a corporate trainer for FLIR Systems to get married and have her 2 children.
-In her free time throughout the two pregnancies she volunteered with many social services agencies and was inspired by how often they went out of their way to buy diapers for a baby in need.
+In 2000 the founder Donna Hunnewell left work as a corporate trainer for FLIR Systems to marry and raise a family.
+Her free time was then spent volunteering with many social service agencies and she became inspired by how often the agency workers themselves went out of their way to supply goods and find furniture for needy clients.

 Who: Constituency Served and How We Help Them

-Our service area spans the Merrimack Valley with most of our clients coming from Greater Lowell and Most of the clients helped have suffered a one-time life-altering event such as fire, flood, spousal assault, illness in the family or other financial reversal.
-More than 85% of the clients we serve are women and children; nearly one-third of them were displaced due to domestic violence.
-We help many clients from Africa, Asia, the Middle East and beyond.
-We help the elderly, mentally and physically ill, thousands of babies, homeless families and singles.
-All we require is that they are working with an agency to get all the help they need and not just seeking goods.
-We have a wonderful online referral system that was built by as volunteer 2 years ago.
-It dramatically reduces the paperwork and wait time between referral and assistance.
-Once a final wish is approved electronically, the social worker is sent an email with the packet to print out and either bring to our warehouse or send to the client so they can come and pick up the approved goods.
+The Wish Project services clients throughout the Merrimack Valley with the majority of families residing in the Greater Lowell area.
+Most of our clients have suffered a one-time life-altering event such as fire, flood, spousal assault, family illness or financial reversal.
+More than 85% are women and children and nearly one-third of them were displaced due to domestic violence.
+We provide aid to many clients from Africa, Asia, the Middle East and beyond.
+We help the elderly, mentally and physically ill, thousands of babies, homeless families and single individuals.
+All we require is that they are partnered with a social agency so together they can work to determine the goods and services they need.
+Our homegrown online referral system, created by a volunteer, dramatically reduces the paperwork and wait time between social agency referral and The Wish Project assistance.
+Once the request for help, or the “Wish”, is submitted online by the caseworker and receives approval by a Wish staff member, an email packet is sent with all the documentation needed to have that client’s “wish come true”.
+All that is left is a trip to the warehouse to pick up the goods.

 Who We Are: Staff and Governance